carolinagles/data_science_projects/README.md

 This SQL query categorizes taxi companies into three groups (`Flash Cab`, `Taxi Affiliation Services`, and `Other`) based on their `company_name` and calculates the number of trips (`trips_amount`) completed by each group within the specified date range.
 The results are ordered by the total number of trips in descending order.

-**Use Case**
-- **Competition Analysis**: Helps assess how major players like "Flash Cab" and "Taxi Affiliation Services" compare to other taxi services.
-- **Business Strategy**: Identifies market leaders, enabling targeted operational and marketing actions.

 ```sql
 SELECT
     CASE